AKB0N/flutter_wallpaper/example/README.md

 Simply install latest version of flutter_wallpaper and use the following code to set the wallpaper

 ```
-int location = WallpaperManager.BOTH_SCREEN; //can be Home/Lock Screen
+int location = WallpaperManager.bothScreen; //can be Home/Lock Screen
 bool result = await WallpaperManager.setWallpaperFromFile(path, location); //provide image path

 ```